Albertans dying from COVID-19 at more than three times the average Canadian rate | CBC News

 Albertans dying from COVID-19 at more than three times the average Canadian rate

-Alberta has one-tenth of Canada's total population, almost half of active COVID-19 cases
+Province has one-tenth of Canada's population, almost half of active COVID-19 cases

 Albertans are dying from COVID-19 at more than three times the average Canadian rate as the province is hammered by the pandemic's devastating fourth wave.